 Andina entered into an agreement to pay the joint book-running managers in our IPO as advisors in connection with a business combination to assist us in holding meetings with its shareholders to discuss the potential business combination and the target business' attributes, introduce us to potential investors that are interested in purchasing our securities in connection with a business combination, assist us in obtaining shareholder approval for the business combination and assist us with its press releases and public filings in connection with the business combination.
 Andina will pay the joint book-running managers aggregate cash fees for such services upon the consummation of a business combination in an amount equal to \$3,240,000 (exclusive of any applicable finders' fees which might become payable), which fees shall be reduced to \$1,620,000 (i.e., 1.5% of the total gross proceeds raised in the IPO), in connection with the Business Combination with Stryve.
-If a proposed business combination is not consummated for any applicable finders' fees which might be due or payable to the advisors.
+If a proposed business combination is not consummated for any reason during the 18-month period from the closing of the IPO (as such period may be extended), no fee will be due or payable to the advisors.